g0sha1337/PolishCalc/README.md

 # Polish Calc

-Console calculator using reverse-polish notation and data structures (stack and queue) with support for user-defined variables as the univercuty lab
+Console reverse polish notation calculator using reverse-polish notation and data structures (stack and queue) with support for user-defined variables as the univercuty lab

 The program was written on clearly C. Math functions realized by adding math.h libruary.